hsmirzaie/ML_coursera/README.md

 This repository contains all my implementations of programming exercises from Coursera's ***Machine Learning course*** taught by *Andrew Ng*.
 The course provides a broad introduction to machine learning, data mining and statistical pattern recognition.

+# My Comment
+I think it will be very beneficial for anyone who wants to start a ML-related career to begin with this course.
+After completing this course, you will understand many fundamental concepts of ML in the right way.
+Although I think it is essential and useful to know some basic ideas in **Linear Algebra**, **Statistic and Probability**, and **Convex Optimization** for an excellent grasp of the course's main concepts.

 # My Learning from the Course